Securing your Facebook Account from Hackers

 Link to a Fake Website

-A popular scam lately has been profiles posing as legitimate Facebook administrators.
-They often say you are in violation of Facebook standards or that your account has been reported for racism etc. The message often includes a link that leads to a fraudulent website designed to look like a legitimate one.
+Lately, a popular scam has been profiles posing as legitimate Facebook administrators.
+They often direct message you saying you are in violation of Facebook standards or that your account has been reported for racism etc. The message often includes a link that leads to a fraudulent website designed to look like a legitimate one.
 The user is prompted to enter personal information, which the attacker then collects.

 Example of a fake phishing Facebook message that I received.